-I am also interested in studying the effects of development interventions in post-conflict societies.
-My current projects are: 1) preliminary assessment of peace through development programming in Chad, Niger, and Burkina Faso; and 2) evaluation of an information campaign on decentralization in the Democratic Republic of the Congo.
+I am also interested in studying the effects of development interventions in conflict and post-conflict societies.
+My current projects are: 1) preliminary assessment of peace through development programming in West Africa (Chad, Niger, and Burkina Faso); and 2) evaluation of an information campaign aimed at increasing support for decentralization in the Democratic Republic of Congo.

 Prior to my doctoral studies, I worked at the Institute for Regional Studies of the Californias at San Diego State University, collaborated on projects on human rights, rule of law, and judicial reform in Latin America, and served as deputy director of immigration enforcement in Baja California for Mexico's Instituto Nacional de Migración.
 I graduated with a M.A. in Latin American Studies from San Diego State University in 2008 and with a Bachelor of Laws from Universidad Anáhuac (Mexico) in 2002.